heutelbeck/sapl-extensions/sapl-axon/README.md

 Environment attributes include data like the system and infrastructure context or time.

-An application performing authorization of an action formulates an authorization question by collecting attributes of the subject, action, resource, and environment as required by the domain and asks a decision-making component which then makes a decision based on domain-specific rules which the application then has to enforce.
+An application performing authorization of an action formulates an authorization question by collecting attributes of the subject, action, resource, and environment as required by the domain and asks a decision-making component which then makes a decision based on domain-specific rules, which the application then has to enforce.

 ### The SAPL Attribute-Based Access Control (ABAC) Architecture

 SAPL implements its interpretation of ABAC called Attribute Stream-Based Access Control (ASBAC).
 It uses publish-subscribe as its primary mode of interaction between the individual components.
 This tutorial will explain the basic ideas.
-The [SAPL Documentation](https://sapl.io/docs/2.1.0-SNAPSHOT/sapl-reference.html#reference-architecture) provides a more complete discussion of the architecture.
+The [SAPL Documentation](https://sapl.io/docs/2.1.0-SNAPSHOT/sapl-reference.html#reference-architecture) provides a complete discussion of the architecture.

 ![SAPL ABAC/ASBAC Architecture](assets/sapl-architecture.png)